exciting-io/slack-bot-server/README.md

   the bot was accidentally/intermittently disconnected via the `running?` method, which will return true unless the bot was explicitly stopped.

+### Slack App setup

+When you create your Slack App configuration at https://api.slack.com, it is recommended that you include _at least_ the following scopes:

+* `identify`
+* `bot`
+* `chat:write:bot`

+Depending on what your own app plans to do, of course, you may need other scopes too.

 ### Managing bots